mhemeryck/mhemeryck.github.io/_posts/2021-06-29-home_automation_wiring.md

 ---

 In this post, I will take a deeper dive into the bottom layer, the **wiring**.
-Different kinds of inputs and outputs can be discussed, but for the sake of simplicity, I shall focus on a push button operating a lamp.
+Different kinds of inputs and outputs can be discussed, but for the sake of simplicity, I will focus on a push button operating a lamp.
+These components will also come back later on in the series.

 This post is a part of a larger series of posts on my home automation setup.
 See the [home automation overview post], to learn about the rationale and a description of the other posts!